bymse/BymseRead/README.md

 # BymseRead

-Simple Windows desktop application for pdf books reading and management.
-It has built-in pdf viewer and last page tracking.
+Simple Windows desktop application for pdf books reading and management with built-in pdf viewer.
+It has bookmarks and last page tracking.
-In future there would be features like: bookmarks, search and more.

 It was built using .NET MAUI with Blazor for the UI.